htcondor/htcondor/docs/users-manual/file-transfer.rst

     queue

-A dataflow job meets any of the following criteria:
+A dataflow job must meet a number of critera for HTCondor to correctly detect if it doesn't need to be run again:

+* Regarding the job's output:

-*   The output files are declared in :subcom:`transfer_output_files`
+  * The output files are declared in :subcom:`transfer_output_files`.
-*   Output files exist, are newer than input files
-*   Execute file is newer than input files
+  * The job does not declare :subcom:`transfer_output_remaps`.
+  * The job does not set :subcom:`output_destination`.
+  * Every entry in :subcom:`transfer_output_files` is a file.
+  * No entry in :subcom:`transfer_output_files` is a symbolic link.

+* Regarding the job's input:

-*   Standard input file is newer than input files
+  * The input files are declared in :subcom:`transfer_input_files`.
+  * Every entry in :subcom:`transfer_input_files` is a file.
+  * No entry in :subcom:`transfer_input_files` is a symbolic link.
+  * If the job sets :subcom:`input`, it must be a file that is not a symbolic link.

+A dataflow job is skipped if only if the oldest file listed in :subcom:`transfer_output_files` is younger than:

+* the oldest file listed in :subcom:`transfer_input_files`;
+* the :subcom:`executable`;
+* and the :subcom:`input`, if any.

 Skipping dataflow jobs can potentially save large amounts of time in long-running workflows.
-Like any other jobs, dataflow jobs may appear in nodes of a DAG.
+Like any other job, dataflow jobs may appear in the nodes of a DAG.

 Public Input Files